At both the local and global levels, The People will select Managers of the Executive Branch of government from a list of candidates by approval.

 - Any Locality Manager or the Globality Manager can be removed from office effective immediately by a majority vote of the Locality Managers.
 The replacement will come from the current sorted list of Candidates, with one-month transition period starting immediately after the vote to remove.

-Managers shall be responsible for organizing the bidding for government-supplied services and signing and enforcing the contracts.
-Afterward, The People shall have the right to review all bids and cancel any contract.
+Managers shall be responsible for managing the staff of the executive branch, organizing the bidding for government-supplied services (contracts), and defining and enforcing regulations.
+The People shall have the right to review each of these decisions.

-Again, the purpose of government is to ensure cooperation (regulation), not to provide services, and to do so as efficiently as possible.
-As such, it should be expected that most government services other than regulatory functions will be contracted out rather provided by municipal employees.
+The purpose of government is to ensure cooperation (regulation), not to provide services, and to do so as efficiently as possible.
+As such, it should be expected that most government services other than regulatory functions will be contracted out rather provided by government employees.
 This includes police and fire services.
 Don’t like the way the police are treating The People?
-No need for (largely ineffective) rioting in the streets, just vote to cancel the contract and have your Manager find a different company that has a better reputation.
+No need for (largely ineffective) rioting in the streets, just veto the renewal of the contract which will require your Manager to find a different company, presumably one that better suits The People.
 The new company can then choose to hire any employees from the old firm they want, and let the rest look for jobs in other areas (or in other industries).